St Peter's Cathedral, Adelaide

 St Peter's Cathedral is an Anglican cathedral in the South Australian capital of Adelaide.
 It is the seat of the Archbishop of Adelaide and Metropolitan of the Province of South Australia.
 The cathedral, a significant Adelaide landmark, is situated on approximately 1 acre of land at the corner of Pennington Terrace and King William Road in the suburb of North Adelaide.

-The south front has similar features to the Cathedral of Notre Dame and the Church of St Jean-Baptiste de Belleville in Paris, including an ornate rose window above the main entrance which depicts stories of South Australia and the Bible.
+The south front has features similar to the Cathedral of Notre Dame and the Church of Saint-Jean-Baptiste de Belleville in Paris, including an ornate rose window above the main entrance which depicts stories of South Australia and the Bible.

+Edmund Gouldsmith.
+St Peter's Cathedral in 1885.